ELF-Lab/OjibweMorph/xfst/README.md

 Certain tenses trigger a phonological process that requires a bit of background on the phonology of the language.
 There is a distinction known as the lenis/fortis contrast, which is indicated by the use of voiced/voiceless consonants.
 The "lenis" consonants are prototyically written as "b", "d", "j", "g", "z", and "zh", but in some contexts are "devoiced"/"strengthened"/"tensed" to "p", "t", "ch", "k", "s", and "sh" respectively.
 In contrast, fortis consonants are invariably written as "p", "t", "ch", "k", "s", and "sh.

-- *tense-tensing:* Lenis consonants ("b", "d", "j", "g", "z", "zh") are strengthened to the fortis counterpart ("p", "t", "ch", "k", "s", "sh") following the past tense preverbs (gii-/gii'-) and desiderative future tense preverbs (wii-/wii'-).
+- *tenseTensing:* Lenis consonants ("b", "d", "j", "g", "z", "zh") are strengthened to the fortis counterpart ("p", "t", "ch", "k", "s", "sh") following the past tense preverbs (gii-/gii'-) and desiderative future tense preverbs (wii-/wii'-).

 The rule is meant to be quite broad, triggering this process not only on stems that follow the relevant tense marker, but also preverbs.
 It is also worth noting that this is the type of thing that might not *always* be reflected in the orthography, so probably we want to allow some fuzziness when parsing.
 But in the "standard" orthography of the OPD, this is always reflected.
 Finally, this is specific to these morphemes, not any preverb that ends in "ii".
 For example, "maajii-" meaning "start" does not trigger the rule.